 - Cook pancakes slowly on low heat

-You can make your pancakes as simple or make them more creative by mixing in these ingredients!
+You can make your pancakes simple or make them more creative by mixing them with these ingredients!

 - Banana pancakes: Mix sliced or mashed bananas in the batter and cook.